unixsysdev/serena-cli-go/README.md

 ## Configuration

-Create a `serena-cli.yaml` file (see `serena-cli.yaml` in this repo for a full sample).
+Create a `serena-cli.yaml` file (copy `serena-cli.yaml.example` from this repo).
 Config is loaded from:

 - `./serena-cli.yaml`
 - `~/.serena-cli/serena-cli.yaml`